luo-chengwei/metaHGT/README.md

 [Output files]
 ================================================

-From running metaHGT.py, two files will be generated in the designated directory: HGTs_info.txt and HGTs_contigs.fa.
+From running metaHGT.py, an output file will be generated (specified by -o, or by default: ./HGTs_info.txt)

 - HGTs_info.txt is the general information about HGTs inferred by metaHGT.
 It is a tab-delimited text file.
 Each line is a record, which contains the following field:

   1. time point 1 (sample ID 1);
   2. time point 2 (sample ID 2);
   3. bin ID 1;
-  4. bin ID 2;
+  4. contig A from bin 1;
-  5. contig A from bin 1;
+  5. contig A breakpoint location;
-  6. contig A breakpoint location;
+  6. contig A breakpoint orientation ('>' or '<');
-  7. contig A breakpoint orientation ('>' or '<');
+  7. bin ID 2;
   8. contig B from bin2;
   9. contig B breakpoint location;
   10. contig B breakpoint orientation ('>' or '<');